Le jongleur de Notre-Dame (opera): Performance history

 Opera impresario Oscar Hammerstein I envisioned recasting the role of Jean the juggler as a star vehicle for the famous soprano Mary Garden with his Manhattan Opera Company; a casting choice which, according to some sources, horrified composer Massenet, who meant the role for a tenor.
 She performed the role for the work's United States premiere on November 27, 1908, at the Manhattan Opera House.
 Garden popularised the opera in the United States, performing it widely and with some frequency through 1931.
 Hammerstein also cast Jean as a soprano when he staged the work at his London Opera House in 1911, this time with French soprano Victoria Fer.
 After Garden's final performance of Jean with the Chicago Opera Company in 1931, the work was not performed in the United States again until soprano Colette D'Arville portrayed Jean with the Newark Civic Grand Opera in April 1942.

 The work was revived at the Opéra-Comique in 1954, passing the 400th performance at the house, with André Dran singing Jean with "great charm and intelligence... even the juggling tricks and the dances were convincingly performed"; Louis Musy was Boniface, and Albert Wolff conducted.
-It was producted in Nantes in 1979 with Albert Voli in the title role and Jean-Christophe Benoît as Boniface.
-Preceded by Massenet's ballet Le Cigale, contemporary of the opera, Le Jongleur was performed at the Massenet Festival in 2005 conducted by Laurent Campellone with American tenor, Jesús Garcia, “whose theatrical and gymnastic experience stood him in good stead” as Jean, Lionel Lhote as Boniface, and Fernand Bernadi as the Prior, in a production by Jean-Louis Pichon.
+It was produced in Nantes in 1979 with Albert Voli in the title role and Jean-Christophe Benoît as Boniface.
+Preceded by Massenet's ballet Cigale, contemporary of the opera, Le jongleur was performed at the Massenet Festival in 2005 conducted by Laurent Campellone with American tenor, Jesús Garcia, "whose theatrical and gymnastic experience stood him in good stead" as Jean, Lionel Lhote as Boniface, and Fernand Bernadi as the Prior, in a production by Jean-Louis Pichon.

-Outside France the opera was seen at the Théâtre Municipal (Avenue Bourguibain) in Tunis in 1912.
-After its local premiere in 1904 it was regularly revived at La Monnaie (Bruxelles) up to November 1956, where the lead role was taken Jean Marcor in his stage debut, with Jean Laffont as Boniface and Germain Ghislain the Abbot.
-A production of Le Jongleur de Notre Dame in Boston in 1961 by the New England Opera Theatre featured "singer-actor-juggler-dancer" Tommy Rall; Spiro Malas was Boniface.
+Outside France, the opera was seen at the Théâtre Municipal (Avenue Bourguibain) in Tunis in 1912.
+After its local premiere in 1904 it was regularly revived at La Monnaie (Brussels) up to November 1956, where the lead role was taken Jean Marcor in his stage debut, with Jean Laffont as Boniface and Germain Ghislain the Abbot.
+A production of Le jongleur de Notre-Dame in Boston in 1961 by the New England Opera Theater featured "singer-actor-juggler-dancer" Tommy Rall; Spiro Malas was Boniface.
 Yan Pascal Tortelier conducted the opera at Wexford in 1984, with Patrick Power, Sergei Leiferkus and Christian du Plessis.
-The first performances at the Teatro dell'Opera in Rome, were in April 2000, conducted by Gianluigi Gelmetti with Cecilia Gasdia and Massimo Giordano sharing the title role, and Massimiliano Gagliardo as Boniface and Nicolai Ghiaurov as Le Prieur.
+The first performances at the Teatro dell'Opera in Rome were in April 2000, conducted by Gianluigi Gelmetti with Cecilia Gasdia and Massimo Giordano sharing the title role, and Massimiliano Gagliardo as Boniface and Nicolai Ghiaurov as Prior.

-In Monte-Carlo in May 1978 the complete opera was recorded in stereo for the first time, and this recording, with the tenor Alain Vanzo as Jean and Jules Bastin as Boniface, was reissued on compact disc in 2003, followed by another CD containing a 1974 radio performance of the work, again with Vanzo.
+In Monte-Carlo in May 1978, the complete opera was recorded in stereo for the first time, and this recording, with the tenor Alain Vanzo as Jean and Jules Bastin as Boniface, was reissued on compact disc in 2003, followed by another CD containing a 1974 radio performance of the work, again with Vanzo.